vitek-karas/binder-playground/design-docs/binder-tracing.md

 Additionally the tracing should be usable from the implementation of the extension points.
 So that for example our own implementation of ALC (the future `.deps.json` based `AssemblyLoadContext`), or our own event handlers (the resolve event handler in `Assembly.LoadFrom`) can trace additional information.
 An example of such tracing could be (from `Assembly.LoadFrom`):
 ```
-Resolution of assembly in Assembly.LoadFrom resolve handler - assembly bind 12044
+Resolution of assembly in Assembly.LoadFrom resolve handler - //1/2
     assembly name: TestDependency
     requesting assembly: "PluginMain, version=1.0.0.0" location /path/PluginMain.dll
     Requesting assembly was loaded with Assembly.LoadFrom, using LoadFrom resolution for the dependency.
 ```
 ```
-Assembly.LoadFrom dependency resolution probing - assembly bind 12044
+Assembly.LoadFrom dependency resolution probing - //1/2
     attempting to load assembly from path: /path/TestDependency.dll
 ```
 These traces are specific to the `Assembly.LoadFrom` implementation and are not really part of the binder in any way.
-But they can still use the same tracing mechanisms and are correlated through the bind ID.
+But they can still use the same tracing mechanisms and are correlated through the activity ID.

 Eventually this tracing should be available to 3rd party extensions as well, with the same benefits as 1st party components.

 ### Resolution fallback flow
 The binder implements a series of fallbacks as it tries to resolve the assembly.
 The traces should clearly describe what was tried (and potentially why).
 For example traces like
 ```
-Loading into custom AssemblyLoadContext - assembly bind 12044
+Loading into custom AssemblyLoadContext - //1/2
     AssemblyLoadContext: App.CustomALC "My app ALC"
 ```
 ```
-Falling back to AssemblyLoadContext.Default - assembly bind 12044
+Falling back to AssemblyLoadContext.Default - //1/2
 ```
 ```
-Trying to resolve with AssemblyLoadContext.Resolving event handlers - assembly bind 12044
+Trying to resolve with AssemblyLoadContext.Resolving event handlers - //1/2
 ```
 ```
-Trying to resolve with AppDomain.AssemblyResolve event handlers - assembly bind 12044
+Trying to resolve with AppDomain.AssemblyResolve event handlers - //1/2
 ```

 ### Binding attempts
+Terminology: Binding attempt here means the mechanism in the runtime which tries to find/add assembly name to a load context.
+This operation on its own doesn't actually load/bind the assembly, it just reconciles it with the load context.
+This operation is relatively frequent in the binder, for one external binding event there can be several binding attempts done internally.
 Each binding attempt should exactly describe what we're trying to bind, where we're trying to bind it and what was the outcome.
 This potentially overlaps with improvements to exception messages in the binder.
 Example traces:
 ```
-Binding attempt - assembly bind 12044
+Binding attempt - //1/2
     assembly: "TestAssembly, version=1.2.3.0"
     AssemblyLoadContext: Default
     result: Failed
     reason: No assembly with name "TestAssembly" is loaded into the loader context
 ```
 ```
-Binding attempt - assembly bind 12044
+Binding attempt - //1/2
     assembly: "TestAssembly, version=2.4.0.0"
     AssemblyLoadContext: Default
     result: Failed
     reason: Loader context already contains assembly "TestAssembly" but with lower version "1.2.3.0"
 ```
 ```
-Binding attempt - assembly bind 12044
+Binding attempt - //1/2
     assembly: "TestAssembly, version=1.2.3.0"
     AssemblyLoadContext: Default
     result: Success